3RFUNn/Troll-Lair-Cave-Generator/README.md

 ## Technical Details

-*   **Unity Version Used:** Unity Version 6 (Build 42) *(Self-note: As discussed, this version string is unusual.
-Confirm if this is accurate or if it should refer to the assessment's base requirement)*
+*   **Unity Version Used:** Unity 6000.0.42
-*   **Base Project Requirement:** This project is based on the "Generator" project provided on QMPlus, which uses Unity 2023.1.
-While development occurred in the version listed above, compatibility with 2023.1 principles was maintained where possible.
+*   **Base Project Requirement:** This project is based on the "Generator" project provided on QMPlus, which was designed for Unity 2023.1.
+While development occurred in the version listed above, care was taken to adhere to the structure and principles expected based on the 2023.1 project foundation.

 ## Code Generation and Reuse